Iván Duque

-During his presidency, he was criticised for the illegal use of the military to spy on more than 130 public figures, including judges, journalists and opposition figures, the death of 18 children in a military bombing, and the crackdown of the 2019 protests and the 2021 protests.
+Despite personally opposing the peace agreement with the FARC, Duque did not cancel it when in office.
+During the Venezuelan refugee crisis, Duque had an open door policy toward Venezuelans, allowing them to settle in the country and allowing around 1.7 million refugees to gain protected status in Venezuela.
+Another major issue that spanned part of his term was the COVID-19 pandemic in Colombia.
+His rule was marked by protests, the 2019–2020 Colombian protests caused by those who opposed corruption and income inequality, as well as the 2021 Colombian protests against a proposed tax measure.
+His approval rating had declined, being as low as 30% in his last year in office.

 Life and career

 Duque was born in Bogotá to a wealthy political family originally from the Colombian town of Gómez Plata, Antioquia.
 He is the son of Juliana Márquez Tono (born 1950), a political scientist and Iván Duque Escobar (1937–2016), a powerful local political leader who was Governor of Antioquia, auditor in the United Nations, Minister of Mines and Energy, and head of the National Registry of Civil Status in the Government of Andrés Pastrana.
 Duque's siblings are Andrés and María Paula Duque.

 Duque attended Colegio Rochester but obtained his high-school diploma from Colegio Winston-Salem in Bogota.
-He then graduated from Sergio Arboleda University in Bogotá in 2000 with a degree in law.
-He holds a LLM in International economic law from American University and a Masters in Public Policy Management from Georgetown University, Washington D.C..
+He graduated in 2000 with a law degree from Sergio Arboleda University in Bogotá.
+He holds a LLM in International economic law from American University and a Masters in Public Policy Management from Georgetown University, Washington D.C.

-He began his professional career in 1999 as a consultant in the Andean Development Corporation (CAF) and later served as an advisor at the Colombian Ministry of Finance and Public Credit during the government of Andrés Pastrana (1998–2002).
+He began his professional career in 1999 as a consultant in CAF – Development Bank of Latin America and the Caribbean and later served as an advisor at the Colombian Ministry of Finance and Public Credit during the government of Andrés Pastrana (1998–2002).

-Subsequently, he was appointed by Juan Manuel Santos, future president and then Minister of Finance, as one of Colombia's representatives at the Inter-American Development Bank (IDB), a post he held between 2001 and 2013.
+Subsequently, he was appointed by Juan Manuel Santos, future president and then-Minister of Finance, as one of Colombia's representatives at the Inter-American Development Bank (IDB), a post he held between 2001 and 2013.
 There he served as chief of the Division of Culture, Solidarity, and Creativity.

 Duque also served as international advisor of former President Álvaro Uribe Vélez.
 Between 2010 and 2011, he was a consultant at the United Nations (UN) in the Panel of Inquiry appointed by the Secretary-General for the Incident of the Gaza Flotilla that occurred on 31 May 2010, between Israel and Turkey, known as Mavi Marmara.